Apzyte-Gamer/UofTCTF-2024/Forensics/Secret Message 2/README.md

 Now, it was time to crop the image for the guessing.
 I opened up GiMP and zoomed to the blurred part and cut out that section where no pixel was left.
 I even managed to catch the top pixels that were almost blended with the background.
 The final image looked like this:

 ![Final Image](./secret.png)

+I now executed the program and after 5-10 mins, I got the best guess as `pokemon_catching_ezz`.
+I then formatted it into the format and got the flag!

+`uoftctf{pokemon_catching_ezz}`